 INVESTMENT OBJECTIVES.
-The trust seeks to provide investors with income which is generally exempt from regular federal and California income tax.
+The trust seeks to provide investors with income which is generally exempt from regular federal and New York income tax.
 The possibility of capital growth is a secondary objective.
 There is no guarantee that the investment objectives of the trust will be achieved.

 PRINCIPAL INVESTMENT STRATEGY.
-The trust seeks to achieve its objectives by investing in a portfolio of the common stock of closed-end investment companies, known as "closed-end funds," whose portfolios consist primarily of municipal bonds issued by California issuers.
-Each of the closed-end funds in the trust portfolio was selected with consideration for its ability, in the view of the sponsor, to maintain consistent dividend distributions exempt from regular federal and California income taxes.
+The trust seeks to achieve its objectives by investing in a portfolio of the common stock of closed-end investment companies, known as "closed-end funds," whose portfolios consist primarily of municipal bonds issued by New York issuers.
+Each of the closed-end funds in the trust's portfolio was selected with consideration for its ability, in the view of the sponsor, to maintain consistent dividend distributions exempt from regular federal and New York income taxes.
 When selecting the closed-end funds for the trust, the following factors, among others, were considered by the sponsor: (i) the credit quality of the municipal bonds in the portfolios of the closed-end funds; and (ii) the yield and price of the shares of the closed-end funds and potential income to unitholders of the trust.
 The closed-end funds may have policies to invest in securities of varying maturity and/or credit quality.
-It is a fundamental policy of the trust that, under normal circumstances, the trust will either (1) invest substantially all of its assets in closed-end funds having policies to invest, under normal circumstances, at least 80% of the value of their assets in investments the income from which is exempt from federal and California income tax; or (2) invest its assets so that at least 80% of the income that it distributes will be exempt from federal and California income tax.
+The sponsor used no maturity or credit quality policies in selecting the closed-end funds for the trust.
+It is a fundamental policy of the trust that, under normal circumstances, the trust will either (1) invest substantially all of its assets in closed-end funds having policies to invest, under normal circumstances, at least 80% of the value of their assets in investments the income from which is exempt from federal and New York income tax; or (2) invest its assets so that at least 80% of the income that it distributes will be exempt from federal and New York income tax.
 However, income distributed may be subject to the alternative minimum tax.
-Certain closed-end funds held by the trust may invest in high yield debt obligations ("junk bonds").
+Certain closed-end funds held by the trust may invest in high-yield debt obligations ("junk bonds").